Tongabezi: Our full report

-Guests can also choose to take canoes out on the river accompanied by an experienced and fully qualified guide, or enjoy the scenery and a cool sundowner on a sunset cruise; on our last visit to Tongabezi, in March 2011, the guiding on these was excellent (but don’t expect to see a huge amount of big game; come instead for the scenery – and the birdlife).
-You can indulge in an island lunch, or even arrange for a private, candlelit dinner on a pontoon in the middle of the Zambezi (A ‘Sanpan’ dinner), tended by your own personal waiter.
+Guests can also choose to take canoes out on the river accompanied by an experienced and fully qualified guide, or to enjoy the scenery and a cool sundowner on a sunset cruise; on our last visit here, in March 2011, the guiding on these was excellent (but don’t expect to see a huge amount of big game; come instead for the scenery – and the birdlife).
+You can indulge in an island lunch, or even arrange for a “Sanpan” dinner: a private, candlelit dinner on a pontoon in the middle of the Zambezi, attended by your own personal waiter.
 In addition, there are visits to a local village where many of the staff live with their families, as well as guided bush walks, museum tours, market visits, fishing trips and game drives in the Mosi-oa-Tunya National Park.
 Often more than one activity can be combined into an excursion.

-There is also an activities centre at the lodge that can book any trips and excursions in the local area which are not included in your stay.
+An activities centre at the lodge can book any trips and excursions in the local area that are not included in your stay.
 And, of course, no one at Tongabezi will mind if you decide to spend the day relaxing at the lodge.

-One thing that we really notice at Tongabezi, especially in recent years, is the high level of service, and the very professional management.
+One thing that we really notice at Tongabezi is the high level of service, and the very professional management.
 It’s also very notable that the vast majority of the team are Zambian nationals, giving the place an efficient but essentially Zambian feel.

 Another key aspect of the lodge is the extensive support that it gives to a local school, which it was instrumental in founding.
-Originally this was done for the children of the lodge’s team; now it has much wider admissions and has been hugely supported by work done by the lodge, and donations from the lodge’s visitors.
-The school is also trying to teach its students to “think green".
-In practice, this means trying to save, recycle and re-use resources where possible.
+Originally this was set up for the children of the lodge’s team; now it has a much wider admissions policy.
+It has been hugely supported both by work done by the lodge, and by donations from lodge visitors.
+The school is also trying to teach its students to “think green", which in practice means trying to save, recycle and re-use resources wherever possible.

-Tongabezi is involved in a number of other local projects, and it’s good to see the place continues to set trends after being around for over 20 years.
+Tongabezi is involved in a number of other local projects, and it’s good to see that even after 30 years, it continues to set trends.

-Ideal length of stay: Two nights – but three is much better, allowing you to make the most of the many activities included.
-Or possibly combine a few nights here, with a few nights on, Sindabezi Island, Tongabezi’s smaller sister-lodge.
+- Two nights – but three would be much better, allowing you to make the most of the many activities included.
+Or possibly combine a few nights here with a few on Sindabezi Island, Tongabezi’s smaller sister lodge.

 Food & drink